creme332/centos-scripts/vpn-lab/README.md

    ```bash
    openvpn --config ~/client.ovpn
    ```
-   Note: This command runs in the foreground and will continue running while connected to the VPN.
+   Note: This command runs in the foreground and **will continue running while connected to the VPN**.
-4. On client VM, open another terminal and run:
+4. On client VM, open **another** terminal and run:
    ```bash
    vpn-verify
    ```